MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeAnalytics/v1.1.4/Get-AzureRmDataLakeAnalyticsJob.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmDataLakeAnalyticsJob** cmdlet gets an azure_2 Data Lake Analytics job.
+The **Get-AzureRmDataLakeAnalyticsJob** cmdlet gets an Azure Data Lake Analytics job.
 If you do not specify a job, this cmdlet gets all jobs.

 ## EXAMPLES